AlexNemmo/updaters/README.md

-# updaters
+# Updaters
 Repository where you can download autoupdater scripts.
-You only need to start them :)
+You only need to start them and wait :)